 The Israeli town of Eilat is right next to Aqaba and so if you are planning to visit Israel after Jordan you can do the border crossing into Israel here.
 You can take the bus from Eilat to Jerusalem instead of going back on yourself up to Amman and then crossing at the Allenby Bridge border crossing.

 Aqaba Port is a nice place to wander round, and you’ll even see signs for the Saudi border nearby.

 50 km north of Amman is Jerash – the largest of Jordan’s Roman sites.
 It is a popular archeological site for tourists to visit and is the best preserved Greco-Roman City in the whole of The Middle East.
 The site is pretty big so give yourself at least half a day to explore the Old City, being sure not to miss Hadrian’s Arch and Corinthian columns.
 There aren’t many signs explaining things here though, so if you would like to go as part of a tour you can check out some tours from Amman to Jerash here.

 Things to bear in mind when visiting Jordan:

 Please remember Jordan is a predominantly Muslim country.
 If you are a female please dress appropriately out of respect, but also to avoid any unnecessary male attention.
-Click here to read my top tips for Western women travelling to Arabic countries!
+Click here for advice on What To Wear In Jordan.

 It is advisable to bring a scarf with you, or if you want to buy the Jordanian scarf (red and white checkered) that I was wearing for some of my Petra pictures, you’ll see it everywhere available to buy – especially at Petra!
 Get a local to put it on your head properly if you don’t know how!